 The "what" is not the important question.
 The important questions are how/ why?

 I don't look at one specific thing and make a piece about it.
 My work is not didactic- I am not seeking to explain or present one specific idea in my pieces.
-The contour / swire piece was based on looking at topology maps and extracting / abstracting forms from them for a specific client.
-Is that important in the work? maybe (?) but I assume I have a viewer with limited knowledge of my work/ process / intent.
+I assume a viewer with limited knowledge of my work/ process / intent.
 I want the work to stand without written explanation.

 I am 100% uninterested in classification.
 My work is not easily contained in predefined categories.
 It doesn't neatly fit under an umbrella.